 These candlesticks are essential elements in cryptocurrency charts.
 In essence, they give us a visual representation of how crypto prices move in a specified time frame.
 Just by looking at the four main components of these candlesticks, you will discover how traders react to specific market triggers.

-So what are the components of the cryptocurrency trading candlesticks?
+What are the components of the candlesticks?

 - Open - This represents the price of the coin at the beginning of the trading period

 - Close - This represents the price of the coin at the end of the trading period

 - High - This is the highest price achieved during the same trading session